ABFCode/Librium/SpringReader/docs/plan_todo.md

 1. BOOK DELETION: Let users delete their books.
 2. Storage limit for users
 3. Change image to thumbnail.
-5. Continue with DTOs for all responses
-   - Especially EpubController
-6. Refine class responsibilities.
-   - LibraryService for one.
 7. More robust validation for uploads.
    - Check for basic structure first maybe?
 Not sure.
-8. Centralize our API in React.
-Way too much repeated code.
 9. Reader Changes: Font size, font, spacing, margin, etc.
 10. Scroll pos. sync
 11. Reading progress indicator